Thames Racing Challenge

 This program informs athletes' approach to rowing performance by enabling the self awareness to guide independent development.
 Athletes should seek a deeper relationship with rowing performance, possess a drive to learn and improve, and an adventurous spirit.

-The Thames Racing Challenge Written Application is comprised of three response prompts:
+The Thames Racing Challenge Written Application is comprised of these response prompts:

 The prompts will be submitted on your Sparks user dashboard and are due within 14 days of initial application.